EngBaz/Interactive-PDF-Chatbot/README.md

 * Semantic Search

-The semantic search is a more sophisticated search technique that goes beyond the simple matching of keywords.
-By analyzing the context and meaning of both the search query and the content, it provides more accurate and relevant results.
+Semantic search is a more sophisticated approach to finding information than traditional keyword-based search.
+Instead of simply matching keywords, it tries to understand the underlying meaning and context of a search query and the documents being searched.
+This allows for more accurate and relevant search results.

+This project combines semantic and keyword search techniques using FAISS as a vectorstore.
+The Langchain <code>EnsembleRetriever</code> tool is used to integrate these two approaches, providing more comprehensive and accurate search results.